Health Professionals Pediatric Providers

 The following resources were created with pediatric health care providers in mind to assist in navigating the time-sensitive confirmatory testing process and to help them provide parents with some anticipatory guidance.

-The American College of Medical Genetics (ACMG) created special ACT sheets and confirmatory testing algorithms for newborn screening.
+The American College of Medical Genetics and Genomics (ACMG) created special ACT sheets and confirmatory testing algorithms for newborn screening.
 The confirmatory algorithms detail what steps should be taken following a positive/out-of-range newborn screening result to either definitively diagnose the condition or to rule the newborn screening result as a “false positive.”
 The ACT sheets provide detailed information about what clinical steps need to be taken following a definitive diagnosis, as well as future health considerations and links to reliable resources.
 Links to specific conditions are also included in the condition-specific information pages of Find a Condition.
 Simply search for a condition and read the section on “Follow Up Testing.”

 Another useful resource on confirmatory testing is the American Association for Clinical Chemistry (AACC)'s practice guidelines for follow-up testing.
 Based on the best available evidence and consensus of expert contributors and reviewers, these 2008 practice guidelines were developed to improve follow-up testing procedures for positive/out-of-range newborn screening results.
 More information on the AACC's position and support for newborn screening can be found here.